 132 - Fundamentals of Chemistry IISecond part of the introductory chemistry sequence.
 Introduction to physical chemistry including solutions, kinetics, equilibrium concepts, acid-base chemistry, thermodynamics, and electrochemistry.
 Includes labs.
 Prerequisite: CHEM 131.

 133 - Fundamentals of Chemistry IIIThird part of the introductory chemistry sequence.
 Topics covered include nuclear, organic, and descriptive chemistry of metals and non-metals.
 Introduces laboratory methods of quantitative analysis and instrumentation.
 Topics include titrimetric and gravimetric methods of analysis, statistical treatment of data, error propagation and analysis, and instrumental techniques of chromatography and spectroscopy.
 Includes labs.
 Students should consider taking MATH 182 concurrently.
-Prerequisites: CHEM 131 and CHEM 132.
+Prerequisite: CHEM 131 and CHEM 132.

 201 - Environmental TestingApplication of chemistry to field analysis of contaminants in the environment.
 Focuses on writing a site assessment manual for testing of air, water, and soil.
 Includes labs.
 Prerequisite: high school chemistry or equivalent.